WZ123-123/Simple-Nav-Page/README.en.md

 # 🌐 Simple Nav Page

 A **simple, beautiful, and customizable personal navigation page template** that requires no server setup.
-Even beginners can quickly build their own navigation homepage.
+Quickly and easily build your own personal navigation page.

 ---